phoenixframework/phoenix_live_view/guides/client/bindings.md

 ### LiveView vs static view

 `phx-connected` and `phx-disconnected` are only executed when operating inside a LiveView container.
-For static templates, they wil have no effect.
+For static templates, they will have no effect.

 For LiveView, the `phx-mounted` binding is executed as soon as the LiveView is mounted with a connection.
 When using `phx-mounted` in static views, it is executed